-Chief Officers of the Council are the principal policy advisors and executives.
+Chief Officers of the Council are the principal policy advisors and executives who are also subject to the requirements of the Council's Constitution to disclose any financial and non-financial interests with related parties.

-Bolton Council has representatives on the Board of the Octagon Theatre Trust and the Borough Treasurer represents the Council in an advisory role.
-The Council has one vote out of a total of twelve on voting matters.
 A Register of Members Interests is maintained and is available for public inspection by contacting the Members Services Officer.
 Details of payments to members are available on the Council's website and also by contacting the Members Services Officer.